 Inventory, lb : 0

-Green almonds have a short window of availability during the first few weeks of spring.
+Green Almonds have a short window of availability during the first few weeks of spring.

-Green almonds, botanically speaking, are not a nut but rather a type of stone fruit and officially listed scientifically as a member of Prunus dulcis.
-The almond we consume today as a snacking nut is the seed of the stone (pit) located within the fruit of the almond tree.
-You can start to see the familial similarities when you note the fuzzy exterior of the Green almond which is similar in texture to another well-known stone fruit, the peach.
-Green almonds are a spring delicacy, one of the first fruits to appear of the season, and they have a short shelf life.
+Green Almonds, botanically speaking, are not a nut but rather the fruit produced by the sweet almond tree, officially listed scientifically as a member of Prunus amygdalus var. dulcis.
+The almonds we consume today as a snacking nut are the seeds of the stone, also known as the pit, located within the fruit of the almond tree.
+You can start to see the familial similarities when you note the fuzzy exterior of Green Almonds, which is similar in texture to another well-known stone fruit, the peach.
+Green Almonds are a spring delicacy, one of the first fruits to appear of the season, and have a short shelf life.
 When foraging for Green Almonds, it is essential to know the variety of almonds being harvested.
 Wild almonds and bitter almonds contain high levels of cyanide that must be cooked off to consume.
 The sweet almond tree is a naturally occurring mutation of the wild almond tree that resulted in little to no cyanide within the fruit.

 Recipes that include Fresh Green Almonds.
 One is easiest, three is harder.

 |The Year in Food||Green Almond Salsa Rustica|